ekomsSavior/rogue/README.md

 trigger_ddos
 trigger_polyroot
 trigger_exfil <default|deep|/path>
+trigger_dumpcreds
 ```

-These will instruct all bots to fetch and execute the specified payload or exfil logic automatically.
+These will instruct all bots to fetch and execute the specified payload or internal logic automatically.

 ---